Vegan Hungarian goulash is the perfect mid-week meal that the whole family will love.

 Vegan Hungarian Goulash

 Vegan Hungarian Goulash is inspired by the traditional Hungarian Goulash.
 This plant-based recipe uses soya chunks or textured vegetable protein (TVP) as a tasty meat alternative.
-Find out more about soya chunks over on my Vegan Irish Stew recipe.
+If you'd rather use soy curls or another meat-free alternative then please do so, after all its your meal.

 Soya chunks work well in this recipe as they soak up the deliciously, thick, savoury, lightly spiced tomato-paprika sauce and the texture of the TVP become pleasantly tender.

 Vegan Hungarian goulash is amazing served with pasta.
-Any shape is fine but other satisfying sides include noodles, spaghetti, or rice.
-And a few slices of hot garlic bread is usually welcomed by extra hungry family members.
+Any pasta shape is fine but other great sides include noodles, spaghetti, or rice.
+Additionally, a few slices of garlic bread or crusty bread is usually welcomed by extra hungry family members.

 Hungarian goulash can be served as a soup or stew.
 All you have to do is adjust the thickness of the sauce.
-Add more liquid stock if you'd like it thinner or stew the goulash for longer to thicken up a thin stock.
+Add more broth if you'd like it thinner or stew the goulash for longer to thicken up a thinner sauce.

 This recipe for vegan Hungarian goulash turns out quite thick which is perfect for serving with pasta.
 However, with the leftovers I added a little vegetable stock to thin it into a soupier texture and enjoyed it as a cup-of-soup for lunch the next day.
 It is so delicious and incredibly budget-friendly.